somaproject/acqboard/docs/FPGA/clocks.rst

 ..
 Status: verified timings are correct in the code.

 The FPGA is clocked at 72 MHz via a DCM-doubled 36-MHz input clock signal.
 A series of centralized synchronized clock-enables coordinates events across the entire FPGA.

 .. tabularcolumns:: |l|c|c|p{7cm}|

+:latex:`begin{singlespace}`

 ===================  ========  ===========  ============================================
 Clock name 	     Ticks     Frequency    Use